SimonFJ20/website/articles/programming/goto_considered_useful_in_contexts_of_syntactical_inadequacies.md

 # Goto considered useful in contexts of syntactical inadequacies

-**How the goto statement proves useful for code readability in suger-deficient languages.**
+**How the goto statement proves useful for code readability in sugar-deficient languages.**

 *S. F. Jakobsen &lt;sfja2004@gmail.com&gt;, 25.
 September 2024*